 (1) Future Buying Office Opening

-To achieve further growth, the Company Group must continue to improve its capacity to purchase reuse goods.
-The Company Group financial results may be adversely affected if the opening of buying offices fails to proceed smoothly and the purchase of reuse goods falls short of plans.
+To achieve further growth, the Company Group must continue to improve its capacity to purchase reuse products.
+The Company Group financial results may be adversely affected if the opening of its buying offices or partner buying offices fail to proceed smoothly and the purchase of reuse goods falls short of plans.

 (2) Business Areas